icopy-site/awesome/docs/awesome/awesome-spark.md

 Apache Spark, Spark, Apache, and the Spark logo are <a href="https://www.apache.org/foundation/marks/">trademarks</a> of
   <a href="http://www.apache.org">The Apache Software Foundation</a>.
 This compilation is not endorsed by The Apache Software Foundation.

-Inspired by [sindresorhus/awesome](https://github.com/sindresorhus/awesome).e Apache Software Foundation</a>.
-This compilation is not endorsed by The Apache Software Foundation.

-Inspired by [sindresorhus/awesome](https://github.com/sindresorhus/awesome).e Apache Software Foundation</a>.
-This compilation is not endorsed by The Apache Software Foundation.

 Inspired by [sindresorhus/awesome](https://github.com/sindresorhus/awesome).